 Apple acquires Siri

-Apple acquired Siri in April 2010 for an amount reported to be in the vicinity of $200 million.
-The company immediately started working out how to bake Siri into the iPhone, although Jobs got hands-on about making the AI assistant user-friendly.
+Apple acquired Siri in April 2010 for an amount reportedly in the vicinity of $200 million.
+The company immediately started working out how to bake Siri into the iPhone.
+And Jobs got hands-on about making the AI assistant user-friendly.

-In some cases this meant new abilities, such as spoken-word responses (which the original Siri app did not have) and the ability to pull data from other Apple apps.
-In others, it meant dumbing down the service, as seen by the inability to remove written requests from the user in favor of voice control only.
+In some cases, this meant adding new abilities, such as spoken-word responses (which the original Siri app did not offer).
+Siri also could pull data from other Apple apps.

 Apple considered Siri’s debut on the iPhone 4s a big deal.
 Siri’s ability to field natural-language questions like “What is the weather today?” or “Find me a great Greek restaurant in Palo Alto” with accurate spoken responses was way ahead of what other companies like Google offered at the time.

-It was the last behind-closed-doors product demo Jobs had at Apple before stepping down as CEO.
-He tried to confuse Siri by asking “Are you a man or a woman?” and reportedly was delighted by its answer, “I have not been assigned a gender, sir.”
+Siri became the last behind-closed-doors product demo Jobs experienced at Apple before stepping down as CEO.
+During the demo, he tried to confuse Siri by asking, “Are you a man or a woman?”
+Siri’s answer — “I have not been assigned a gender, sir” — reportedly delighted him.

-Today, deep-learning technology and other innovations have made Siri far more accurate and functional than the version that shipped with the iPhone 4s.
-Its arrival on the iPad, Mac and Apple TV shows how much emphasis Apple places on AI.
-And Siri has become less of a gimmick in the process.
+Today, deep-learning technology and other innovations make Siri far more accurate and functional than the version that shipped with the iPhone 4s.
+Siri’s arrival on the iPad, Mac and other Apple devices shows how much emphasis Apple places on AI.

 Do you use Siri today?
-How do you think it stacks up against rival services from companies like Google and Microsoft?
+Nearly a decade after the Siri launch, how do you think it stacks up against rival services from companies like Google, Microsoft and Amazon?
 Leave your comments below.